 Average worker compensation found to be lower than the World Bank poverty line in Bangladesh

 Today, the Fair Labor Association (FLA) released its first annual compensation report, publishing data on the earnings of workers in 124 mostly apparel and footwear factories assessed by the FLA in 2015.
-This first-of-its-kind collection and publication of wage data and analysis is part of a commitment by the FLA and its affiliates to improve compensation for workers in global supply chains.
+This first-of-its-kind collection and publication of wage data and analysis is part of a commitment by the FLA and its members to improve compensation for workers in global supply chains.

 For each factory where FLA assessors collected compensation data, the FLA has produced a chart depicting how much workers are earning, compared with other local benchmarks, such as the legal minimum wage, World Bank poverty levels, and cost-of-living figures developed by governments, unions, non-governmental organizations (NGOs) and others.
 Intended to place workers’ compensation in a local context, these “wage ladder” charts provide a snapshot of workers’ purchasing power at current compensation levels in each of the 21 countries where FLA assessors collected data.